Edd Mann Developer

 • Opera 12 - Implementation 9

-To conclude, I feel upon reflection of the processed data that the first implementation is the most favorable one to use in production as it consistently scores well on each of the browsers.
-I am surprised by this conclusion as I thought that string concatenation was a costly action to carry out, especially on multiple iterations.
-This analyse leads me to believe that browser venders have carried out heavy optimization on this process, as its such a common place task.
+To conclude, upon reflection of the processed data, I believe that the first implementation is the most favourable one to use in production, as it consistently scores well across all browsers.
+I am surprised by this conclusion, as I thought that string concatenation was a costly operation, especially when performed repeatedly.
+This analysis leads me to believe that browser vendors have heavily optimised this process, given its prevalence in everyday coding tasks.

 Resources